healthchecks/healthchecks/templates/docs/api.md

 ## Authentication

-Your requests to SITE_NAME REST API must authenticate using an API key.
+Your requests to SITE_NAME Management API must authenticate using an API key.
 Each project in your SITE_NAME account has separate API keys.
 There are no account-wide API keys.
 By default, a project on SITE_NAME doesn't have an API key.
 You can create read-write and read-only API keys in the